 It's time to celebrate--share your goals, operational plans and annual budget with the company.

 11. Make Budgeting and Forecasting an Agile, Ongoing Process

 Budgeting and forecasting never ends.
-Review and plan monthly, quarterly and annually to drive your Plan To Grow™, comparing your actuals against your plan to drive an agile, ongoing approach to business planning.
+Review and plan monthly, quarterly and annually to drive your business.
+Compare your actuals against your plan to drive an agile, ongoing approach to business planning.

 Common Challenges With Budgeting and Forecasting